 TL;DR

-- The Secret: Ikyu.com allows you to use points earned from the current booking immediately, effectively giving an instant cash discount.
+- The Killer Feature: Ikyu lets you use points earned from the current booking immediately, effectively giving an instant cash discount.

 Seasoned travelers often follow a rule: "Check prices on Agoda/Booking.com, then book on the official website for the Best Rate Guarantee."